TolleyLikesRice/ChatBot/README.md

 [![Discord Bots](https://discordbots.org/api/widget/449600396768313354.svg)](https://discordbots.org/bot/449600396768313354)

 ChatBot is a Work-In-Progress All-In-One bot.
 I am aiming to add everything from Memes to Admin commands.
 It is designed to be highly configurable and customizable.
 It is written in javascript and typescript using the discord.js library.
-You can self-host if you want that extra level of customization but if you can't be bothered to shell out some money for a server or a raspberry pi (What I use for hosting the bot) then you [invite ChatBot to your server](https://discordapp.com/api/oauth2/authorize?client_id=449600396768313354&permissions=8&scope=bot).
+You can self-host if you want that extra level of customization but if you can't be bothered to shell out some money for a server or a raspberry pi then you [invite ChatBot to your server](https://discordapp.com/api/oauth2/authorize?client_id=449600396768313354&permissions=8&scope=bot).
 There are many features to come.
 For sneak peeks for whats coming next check out the [ChatBot Trello Board](https://trello.com/b/xvsSdqai/chatbot) to see whats happening.

 ## Ideas